Have Indian Companies Got It Right On Payment Card Security?

 While points 1 and 2 do offer good measures of security, are they adequate?
 So what exactly is the solution?
 PCI Security Standard Council (an industry association for payment security that is globally accepted) has released a series of standards with respect to payment card security.
 Payment brands such as VISA/MasterCard have already mandated PCI Compliance for organizations storing, processing or transmitting card information.
 This standard with over 218 protection measures tries to address various security risks faced by organizations when they transact or process cardholder data.

-To conclude if we want to create a payment ecosystem which is beneficial to all (banks, merchants and service providers), the solution lies in taking a wholistic approach to payment security and not just one off measures.
+To conclude, if we want to create a payment ecosystem which is beneficial to all (banks, merchants and service providers), the solution lies in taking a holistic approach to payment card security and not just one off measures.